Shervin Pishevar: Political fundraising

 He was a top fundraiser for both of Obama's presidential campaigns.
 In April 2016, a fundraising event to benefit Hillary Clinton's presidential campaign was hosted by George and Amal Clooney at Pishevar's home.

 Following the results of the United States presidential election in 2016, it was reported that Pishevar publicly expressed support for a California independence movement and secession from the United States.
 He later clarified his position on the subject, stating that he envisioned a movement where California would exert more influence on national politics, and that he did not believe in secession.

+He endorsed Donald Trump and donated to his presidential campaign in 2024.

 Allegations

 On May 27, 2017, Pishevar was detained by the City of London Police after a woman alleged that she had been raped.
 He was questioned and released under investigation.
 City Police closed the investigation after a few weeks, citing a lack of evidence, Pishevar was cleared and "de-arrested" in July 2017.
 Following the incident, a forged police report was circulated to several journalists prompting Pishevar to secure a gag order injunction at the High Court of Justice, forbidding the British press (but not press in other jurisdictions) from reporting his name in connection with the arrest.
 The injunction was lifted in mid-November, and the City of London Police announced that they would investigate the source of the report.

 As a result of the release of the forged police report, Pishevar claimed he was being targeted by a smear campaign.
 He filed suit at the San Francisco County Superior Court against Washington, D.C.-based political opposition research firm Definers Public Affairs, accusing them of contacting reporters to spread false rumours, including that Pishevar was a Russian agent, that he had embezzled investors' money from Uber and that he had paid off his accuser to settle the rape claim.
 The suit also names Jill Hazelbaker, senior vice president of Global Policy and Communications at Uber and former political operative, without accusing her of complicity in the alleged smear campaign.
 Pishevar dismissed the lawsuit against Definers in February 2018, and stated that he intended to continue focusing his efforts on finding the people responsible for the forged London Police report.
+Earlier in 2017, Shervin Pishevar resigned after multiple women accused him of sexual misconduct.